jobovy/apogee/README.rst

 baseline and then generating multiple synthetic spectra in the requested windows for which the baseline is used outside of the window.
-For most elements of interest this is very fast, because their lines only span a narrow wavelength range.
+For most elements of interest this is very fast, because their lines only span a narrow wavelength range: some quick testing seems to indicate that as long as the total wavelength region spanned by an element's is less than about 80 Angstrom, using the ``windows`` function is faster than synthesizing the whole spectrum.
+The wavelength region spanned by an element's windows can be computed with ``apogee.spec.window.total_dlambda``.
 The baseline can be pre-computed using ``turbospec.turbosynth``, such that it can be re-used when varying different elements.
 One has to generate the baseline continuum, the continuum normalized spectrum, the wavelength grid on which the synthesis is computed, but also the continuous opacity, which can be saved to a file by specifying the ``modelopac=`` keyword.
 For example::

 	 baseline= apogee.modelspec.turbospec.turbosynth(modelatm=atm_ng,\